zzzprojects/docs/learnentityframeworkcore.com/pages/bulk-extensions/bulk-insert.md

 description: Entity Framework Extensions BulkInsert method provides the ability to efficiently insert a list of objects.
 It uses the same pattern as EF Core's AddRange, but much faster.
 canonical: /bulk-extensions/bulk-insert
 status: Published
-lastmod: 2023-03-02
+lastmod: 2025-07-10
 ---

 # EF Core Bulk Insert

 EF Core provides the `Add` and `AddRange` methods for inserting data.
 However, a database roundtrip is required for every data you insert.
-While the performance is better in EF Core than the old EF6, the solution become very inefficient when you need to insert thousands of entities.
+While the performance is better in EF Core than the old EF6, the solution becomes very inefficient when you need to insert thousands of entities.

 The **fastest way of inserting** multiple data is by using the [Entity Framework Extensions](https://entityframework-extensions.net/) third-party library.